 The other dark spot in Bernini’s career

-I look around for my husband so I can tug on his sleeve and register my indignation but he’s engrossed in Canova’s risqué sculpture of Paolina Bonaparte Borghese and is more interested in listening to his headset than to me.
+I look around for my husband so I can tug on his sleeve and register my indignation but he’s engrossed in Canova’s reclining sculpture of Paola Bonapart Borghese, which admittedly is quite risqué, and he’s more interested in listening to his headset than to me.

 Fine.
 I’ll talk to myself.
 What about the other dark spot in Bernini’s career?
 What about the affair he had with Costanza Bonarelli, the wife of his assistant?
 Sensual, young and plumply pretty, Costanza was not only married but managed to fit in an affair with Bernini’s brother, Luigi, too.

-When the besotted Bernini saw Luigi coming out of Costanza’s house, he was so angry he chased his brother through the streets with a crowbar (breaking two ribs) then a sword.
-Then he sent a servant over to slash Costanza’s face with a razor.
+When the besotted Bernini saw his brother leaving Costanza’s house, he was so angry he chased Luigi through the streets with a crowbar (breaking two ribs) then went after him with a sword.
+After that he sent a servant over to slash Costanza’s face with a razor.

 That’s not a dark spot in Bernini’s career?
 It’s a big black hole!

-So while I can’t help being swept up by Bernini’s talent, and his sculpture of Apollo and Daphne takes my breath away, I don’t think we can gloss over the past, even as we track down the best Bernini sculptures in Rome.
-The real past paints a more accurate picture and offers an eye-opening glimpse into the artist’s life and Baroque Rome.
+So while I can’t help being swept up by Bernini’s talent, and his sculpture of Apollo and Daphne takes my breath away, it’s a mistake to gloss over the past, even as we track down the best Bernini sculptures in Rome.
+The real past paints a more accurate picture and offers an eye-opening glimpse into the dark depths of Baroque Rome.

 Where are the best Bernini sculptures and fountains in Rome?